sfeakes/GPIO_Pi/README.md

 # GPIO Pi
 Embedded GPIO Library to control Raspberry Pi's GPIO ports<br>
-Some/Most of this was borrowd from http://wiringpi.com, so all credit goes to Gordon who created WiringPi.
+Some of this was borrowd from http://wiringpi.com, so credit goes to Gordon who created WiringPi.

 * <b>This is designed to be small and very efficient C GPIO Library for embedded applications, and NOTHING else</b>
 # Reason for being